davesnuthouse/RedGuild/README.md

 Please report these under issues section (full BugSack data would be ideal)

-IS ADDON CURRENTLY SAFE TO USE : YES
+IS ADDON CURRENTLY SAFE TO USE : YES but it's functionality is super limited with no sync.
-PLEASE NOTE - There's still a lot of error handling turned on so at times it might tell you things in chat that eventually it wont.
-It also needs Lunátic to be online for it to pull data but that's next on the things to fix list.

 Showstoppers:

-1. SYNC fuctionality WORKS!
-However...
-SYNC is still not pulling down the editors list to the users machines.
-That's not strictly show stopping for view but it does prevent anyone but me from updating it which is not ideal.
-2. Editor list sync now needs debugging to figure out where it's struggling.
+1. SYNC fuctionality was totally ruined by the addon to the point that nothing was salvagable.
+Back to the drawing board and attempting to use the Blizz API's that would not work.
+TLDR : Blizz enforce rules about the addon messages and if you dont match them it silently rejects all traffic.

 Missing functionality I want to add/chage ASAP:
 1. (Done) Cap on weekly ontime, attendance
 2. A prettier way to handle the tell/whisper option?
-3. Information on the DKP tab that shows the last time that users data was synced successfully
+3. (Done) Information on the DKP tab that shows the last time that users data was synced successfully
-4. Ability for folks to whisper an editor with "what's my DKP?" and get a whisper reply
+4. (Done) Ability for folks to whisper an editor with "what's my DKP?" and get a whisper reply
 5. (Done) Convert Minimap button to use Lib so it can hook into minimap addons (sexymap) better
 6. (Done) Restore the missing "has rotated" data from the DKP table"
 7. (Done) Restore the colours on the dkp table values that showed increases and decreases